Day 1: Arrive in Urumqi (China)

 Day 11: Cholpon Ata – Bishkek – Tashkent (Kyrgyzstan/Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer back to Bishkek.
+After breakfast, transfer back to Bishkek.
 In route visit Burana Tower historical complex in Tokmok District, which used to be center of Kara-Khanid Kingdom Culture.
 Lunch on the way in local restaurant or local family.
 Continue drive to Bishkek, Manas Airport, to take flight to Tashkent at 18.40 HY 780.
 Upon arrival immigration and customs clearance.
 Meet outside of arrival hall.
-Transfer to hotel and overnight in Tashkent
+Transfer to hotel and overnight in Tashkent.

 Day 12: Tashkent (Uzbekistan) [B,L,D]

 After breakfast a full day sightseeing in Tashkent, visit the old part of the city – Khast Imam Complex as well as possessing a rich Islamic Library with immense Osman Koran VII Century, Chorsu Bazaar, and Kukeldash Madrasah.
 In the afternoon, visit Independence (Mustakillik) Square with governmental buildings, A. Navoi Theater Square, A. Temur Museum and Square.
 Overnight in Tashkent.